-I was asked something recently that struck a chord: Do you find it hard to balance professional and personal content on twitter?
+I was asked something recently Do you find it hard to balance professional and personal content on twitter?

 My answer was simple:

 At first it was awkward, but in time it became second nature.

 When it comes to social media — and your entire online presence — it is ultimately better to show people who you are before ever trying to sell or recommend anything.